veracity/KnowledgeGraphGenerator-/README.md

 ## How it works

-The program is sectioned into 5 sections:
+The program is divided into 5 sections:
 * [Data](#data)
 * [Data settings](#data-settings)
 * [Node settings](#node-settings)